autumnfarris/org-directory/GAS-README.md

-# NMFS OCIO Organization Directory - Google Apps Script Deployment
+# OCIO Organization Directory - Google Apps Script Deployment

-This project contains the NMFS Office of the Chief Information Officer organization directory, converted from a React/Next.js application to run entirely within Google Apps Script.
+This project contains the NOAA Office of the Chief Information Officer organization directory, converted from a React/Next.js application to run entirely within Google Apps Script.

 ## Overview